konkolyseismolab/autoeap/README.md

 ## Standalone PDM-based detrender

 The PDM-based polynomial fitting and detrending can be used as a standalone module to be applied to e.g. raw `autoEAP` light curves or any other data sets given a time series with times, fluxes and flux errors.
-The `detrend_wrt_PDM` method returns the corrected light curve.
+The `detrend_wrt_PDM` method returns the corrected flux values.

 ```python
 from autoeap.detrender import detrend_wrt_PDM